-Miami, FL dental malpractice laws can be complex.
-For a law firm to prove your dentist or other medical professional committed malpractice, you will typically have to seek a claim under the legal doctrine of negligence.
+Florida’s dental malpractice laws can be complex.
+To prove your dentist or other medical professional committed malpractice, you will typically have to seek a claim under the legal doctrine of negligence.
 In a negligence case, you or your lawyers have to prove four elements to be successful:

 Generally, you will only be successful in a Florida dental malpractice case if you can prove the existence of the elements above.
 In most situations, you will only have one chance to present your case to a court to seek compensation; make sure you do it right, or you may never be compensated for your experience.

 What Kind of Compensation is a Victim of Dental Malpractice Entitled to?